dapr/docs/daprdocs/content/en/developing-applications/integrations/cloud-providers/authenticating-azure.md

 Certain Azure components for Dapr offer support for the *common Azure authentication layer*, which enables applications to access data stored in Azure resources by authenticating with Azure AD.
 Thanks to this, administrators can leverage all the benefits of fine-tuned permissions with RBAC (Role-Based Access Control), and applications running on certain Azure services such as Azure VMs, Azure Kubernetes Service, or many Azure platform services can leverage [Managed Service Identities (MSI)](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview).

 Some Azure components offer alternative authentication methods, such as systems based on "master keys" or "shared keys".
-Whenever possible, we recommend authenticating your Dapr components using Azure AD for increased security and ease of management, as well as for the ability to leverage MSI if your app is running on supported Azure services.
+Whenever possible, it is recommended that you authenticate your Dapr components using Azure AD for increased security and ease of management, as well as for the ability to leverage MSI if your app is running on supported Azure services.

 > Currently, only a subset of Azure components for Dapr offer support for this authentication method.
 Over time, support will be expanded to all other Azure components for Dapr.
 You can track the progress of the work, component-by-component, on [this issue](https://github.com/dapr/components-contrib/issues/1103).